smukkejohan/RTIMULib/RTHost/README.md

 ### Windows - Build using cmake

-cmake can be run as above if installed on the Windows system. cmake creates .sln files that can then be used with Visual Studio.
+Open a VS2013 x86 native tools command prompt, navigate to the RTHost directory and run:

+    mkdir build
+    cd build
+    cmake -DQT5=1 ..

+This will generate VS2013 solution files that can be used to build the programs.

 ### Windows - Build using Visual Studio

-On Windows, Visual Studio (2010 or higher) can be used to build the apps. .sln file are included in the RTHostIMU and RTHostIMUGL directories.
+On Windows, Visual Studio 2013 can be used to build the apps. .sln files are included in the RTHostIMU and RTHostIMUGL directories.

 ### Running RTHostIMU or RTHostIMUGL